Jason T. Sharples

 Jason Sharples is an Associate Professor of History at Florida Atlantic University.

-He discovered early American history in Western New York as a child when climbing fortifications and exploring the sites of vanished towns.
+He discovered early American history as a youngster in Western New York when climbing fortifications and exploring the sites of vanished towns.

 He studied at The College of William and Mary (BA) and Princeton University (MA, PhD) and he has conducted research in archives in the Caribbean, Europe, and the United States.